 Pro MTB Cross-Country Tour (Pro XCT) Requirements and Procedures

 Welcome to the USA Cycling Professional Mountain Bike Cross-Country Tour (Pro XCT) — a collection of the top cross-country mountain bike races in the United States.
-The Pro XCT will include all UCI cross-country races in the U.S. The goal is to create more consistency in the highest level of mountain bike racing in the United States.
+The Pro XCT includes all of the UCI cross-country races in the U.S. The goal is to create more consistency in the highest level of mountain bike racing in the United States.

 Race Director Summit